© NeilsonJournals Publishing All Rights Reserved

 Belmont University, Jack C. Massey College of Business, United States

-Volume 21: 2024 pp. 00-00: ABSTRACT
+Volume 21: 2024 pp. 219-230: ABSTRACT

 This teaching case focuses on tax shelters for audiovisual works.
-Since its inception in
+Since its inception in 2003, the Belgian tax shelter

-2003, the Belgian tax shelter system has undergone substantial reforms to make the system more
+system has undergone substantial reforms to make the system more ethical and reduce risks for investors.
+The necessity

-a fraud that affected over 1,200 investors.
-Students take on the role of a business owner
+to reform the system was in part highlighted by a fraud that affected over 1,200 investors.
+Students take on the role

-contemplating an investment in the Belgian tax shelter.
+of a business owner contemplating an investment in the Belgian tax shelter.
 The case challenges students to discuss the

 ethics of tax shelters, identify risks for investors and make an investment decision.

-Keywords: tax ethics, tax shelters, film financing.
+Keywords: tax ethics, tax shelters, film financing